Online Teaching and Learning

 Online students have email and internet telephony access to all relevant staff members.
 Ad hoc online meetings can be arranged as required.
 The VLE is used to disseminate and distribute information.

 The University Library offers a dedicated service for distance learners, see Library Services for Distance Learners.

-The Programme Director has overall responsibility for the MSc in Mathematical Finance (both online and campus-based) and can deal with any queries and problems that cannot be resolved otherwise.
+The Programme Director has overall responsibility for the MSc in Mathematical Finance by Online Distance Learning and can deal with any queries and problems that cannot be resolved otherwise.